marcus-crane/utf9k/content/blog/2026-01-04-managemyhealth-data-breach-recap.md

 As a side note, Medtech's two main products are [Medtech Evolution](https://medtechglobal.com/nz/medtech-evolution/) and [Medtech Cloud](https://medtechglobal.com/nz/medtech-cloud/).
 Evolution is an on-premise Practice Management Software (PMS) system, meaning that healthcare providers are responsible for hosting and running the software themselves.
 Cloud is a hosted PMS that is operated and updated by Medtech themselves.

 As an additional side note, Medtech Global was originally founded by Vino Ramayah[^medtech] who sold the company to [Acclivis Group](https://acclivis.group/) and [Advent Partners](https://advent.com.au/).
 During this sale, ManageMyHealth was spun out into a subsidiary of [Cereus Health Group](https://cereushealth.net/).
-Vino Ramayah is the sole owner of Cereus Health[^cereushealth] as well as Chief Executive of ManageMyHealth.
+Vino Ramayah is the sole owner of Cereus Health as well as Chief Executive of ManageMyHealth.

 ## What is the ransom requested?